 A clinical trial is the next critical step in commercialising a treatment that could have life-changing outcomes for sufferers of multiple sclerosis.
 Rekover is now seeking funding to support the clinical trial and is in discussion with large pharmaceutical companies and venture capital funds.

-Get in touch with Ryan or Jeremy (below) to find out more.
+Get in touch with one of our Commercialisation Managers below to find out more.